Instruction-Following Agents with Multimodal Transformer: Ablation Study

 We compare \ours with CLIP-RL, which uses concatenated visual- and language-representations from CLIP, as well as a variant of CLIP-RL called BERT-RL, which uses a BERT language encoder and a trained-from-scratch vision encoder.
 Generally across all methods, we can see that performance increases with longer and more detailed instructions, which implies that the pre-trained language encoders can extract task-relevant information from language instructions. \ours achieves the best performance, especially with longer instructions (\eg, \ours achieves 63.7 vs. 46.1 from BERT-RL, on the \emph{Push Buttons} task with Tuned Long Instructions).

-\p{Fusion strategy.} How to fuse representations from multimodal data is one of the key design choices in \ours.
+\p{Mutimodal Fusion.} How to fuse representations from multimodal data is one of the key design choices in \ours.
 In Figure~\ref{fig:feature_type}, we compare variants of \ours with other fusion strategies: \textit{Concat} runs the encoder twice to obtain vision and language representation separately, then concatenates them together. \textit{FiLM}~\citep{perez2018film} fuses vision and language features layer-wisely before concatenating them together. \textit{Default} refers to \ours where language and vision are encoded once to obtain joint representations.
 We see that using a joint representation of language and vision inputs is critical for performance.

-\p{History context encoding.} The flexibility of the transformer architecture allows us to encode multiple past steps.
-To investigate the benefit of utilizing historical information, we ablate the history context length.
-Figure~\ref{tab:frame_stack} shows that the performance can be improved by increasing the history context lengths, but the improvement saturates around 4.
-Thus, we use a context length of 4 in our experiments, and this is also coherent with findings in~\citet{guhur2022instruction}.
+\p{History Context Encoding.} The flexibility of the transformer architecture allows us to encode multiple past steps.
+To investigate the benefit of utilizing historical information, we ablate the history context length. \diff{Figure~\ref{tab:frame_stack} shows that there is a steady increase in performance when we increase the context length.
+However, using a longer context requires more compute and memory (\eg, increasing the context length from 4 to 8 adds about 20\% longer training time on one task).
+Thus, we choose a context length of 4 for computational efficiency.}

-\p{Multi-scale features.} In Figure~\ref{tab:intermediate}, we compare the performance of \ours with features selected from different layers.
+\p{Multi-Scale Features.} In Figure~\ref{tab:intermediate}, we compare the performance of \ours with features selected from different layers.
 The results show that using a combination of intermediate representations is most effective.